-Progress Report for Engagement Compensation Clinic: Date: confidential and proprietary
+Progress Report for Engagement Compensation Clinic: Date:

 Jul-Sep Oct-Dec Jan-Mar Apr-Jun 1.
 The Practice has achieved recognition as a NCQA PCMH Level 1-3.
-Jui-Jep OCI-DEC Jan-wan Api-Juli NCQA Recognition Level 1, 2, or 3 will be an automatic \$1.50 engagement cap plus 1 point toward total 1 2.
-The Practice will regularly use team-based care [e.g., huddles] to implement population health processes and address gaps in care & preventive care (HEDIS) measures by working 3 different registries.
-PCP Panel List 1 Preventive care (WCC, Immunizations, Weight Assessment and Counseling for Nutrition and Physical Activity for Children/Adolescents) Chronic disease (Asthma, Diabetes, ADHD) 3.
+NCQA Recognition Level 1, 2, or 3 will be an automatic \$1.50 engagement cap plus 1 point toward total - 2.
+The Practice will regularly use team-based care [e.g., huddles] to implement population health processes and address gaps in care & preventive care (HEDIS) measures by working 3 different registries .
+PCP Panel List • Preventive care (WCC, Immunizations, Weight Assessment and Counseling for Nutrition and Physical Activity for Children/Adolescents) Chronic disease (Asthma, Diabetes, ADHD) 3.
 The Practice solicits patient feedback for all providers annually using a Patient Satisfaction Survey.
-Use CMPCN-provided or CMPCN-approved survey measurement tool 1 Implement and document one quality improvement (QI) Project based on PSS results 4.
+Use CMPCN-provided or CMPCN-approved survey measurement tool Implement and document one quality improvement (QI) Project based on PSS results 4.
 The Practice, Providers, and Staff participate in the CMPCN Learning Collaborative.
-Attend at least 6 web-based Learning Collaboratives (at least 1 per quarter) 1 Post response to Learning Collaborative topic on PCN portal discussion board 5.
+Attend at least 6 web-based Learning Collaboratives (at least 1 per quarter) Post response to Learning Collaborative topic on PCN portal discussion board 5.
 The Practice participates in the CMPCN Continuous Quality Improvement Program and Training.
-Create or demonstrate CQI infrastructure for office including identification of CQI leader Implement and document two QI initiatives during the year One QI initiative must be an improvement in a HEDIS measure (AWC, CIS, WC34, WC15, ASM) - The PSS CQI project may count as one of the two.
+Create or demonstrate CQI infrastructure for office including identification of CQI leader Implement and document two QI initiatives during the year - One QI initiative must be an improvement in a HEDIS measure (AWC, CIS, WC34, WC15, ASM) - The PSS CQI project may count as one of the two.
 6. The Practice has implemented and documented a process for closed loop referral tracking.
 7. The Practice has established a process to manage high risk patients.
-Provide care coordination Work ED high utilizer list (e.g., asthma) Practice will disseminate information to patients about member incentive programs (e.g., update website, publications, awareness, etc.) 8.
+1 Provide care coordination .1 Work ED high utilizer list (e.g., asthma) Practice will disseminate information to patients about member incentive programs (e.g., update website, publications, awareness, etc.) 8.
 The Practice has established a process to manage transitions.
 Identify patients with a hospital admission and/or ER visits and ensure appropriate office follow up 9.
 The Practice implements care coordination protocols with PCN Care Managers.
-Provider responds to case management summaries on a quarterly basis (PCN portal summaries may count) 1 1 1 Provider may refer to PCN care managers as necessary for care coordination.
+I Provider responds to case management summaries on a quarterly basis (PCN portal summaries may count) 1 L 4 Provider response to ease management summanes on a quartery basis (i evidential summanes may count) Provider may refer to PCN care managers as necessary for care coordination.
 10. The Practice has their own process and policy for addressing behavioral health concerns.
-Development of a written process and use of a Depression Screening Tool 1 1 1 Utilize behavioral health resources appropriately
+1 Development of a written process and use of a Depression Screening Tool 1 L 1 Utilize behavioral health resources appropriately Othize behavioral nearth resources appropriately